zapfelr/job-spy-remix/job-spy-remix-prd.md

 |                |                                         |
 +----------------+-----------------------------------------+

-### Things to keep in mind for architecture decisions:

-- Even if job descriptions aren’t scraped now, the system be designed to accommodate that in the future
-- Even though we don't have paid users now, we will want to have paid vs. free users in the future

 ### 6. System Administration-
 - An admin dashboard allows admin to add new companies
-- On this admin dashboard, the admin should be able to input a URL, which triggers a manual scrape of that company's job page, and adds the company to the database
+- On this admin dashboard, the admin should be able to input a URL, which triggers a manual scrape of that company's job page.
+- There should be a review step/staging where the results of the new addition is reviewed and approved before adding into the db.
+- Once a company's URL has been added and approved, it should be included into the scheduled scrape moving forward.
 - Any errors in the scraping process should be clearly visible to the admin.
 Errors in scraping are manually reviewed
-- The admin dashboard should also show a list of all companies in the database, and allow the admin to delete a company from the database
+- The admin dashboard should also show a list of all companies in the database

 ### Technology Stack (MVP)
 - Next.js, React